achen272/WalnutTest/README.md

 NODE version used: 14.17.6

 For those who don't have NodeJS in their systems, to download the latest version of npm, (for systems running on ubuntu) run: 'sudo apt install nodejs'.
 Then run 'node -v' and 'npm -v' to make sure it is properly installed and the versions are shown.

+or follow this link: https://linuxize.com/post/how-to-install-node-js-on-ubuntu-18.04/ for more information.